Calinou/awesome-gamedev/README.md

   engine.
 [GNU GPLv2][14] or later.
 * [Irrlicht][43] - Implemented in C++.
 Has a [range of bindings][44]. [zlib][45].
 * [JMonkey][140] - Implemented in Java.
 [3-clause BSD][29].
+* [kengine](https://github.com/phisko/kengine) - The Koala engine is a type-safe and self-documenting implementation of an Entity-Component-System (ECS), with a focus on runtime extensibility and compile-time type safety and clarity.
+[MIT]
 * [KivEnt][307] - Implemented in Python.
 [Expat][11].
 * [LambdaHack][84] - Implemented in Haskell, Designed for roguelikes.
 [3-clause BSD][29].
 * [litiengine][417] - Implemented in Java, Designed for 2D games.
 [MIT][403]